mathigon/textbooks/content/codes/content.md

 > sectionStatus: dev
 > id: dec2bin

-{.todo} converting base-ten to binary

 Now that we know how to convert a binary to decimal, how can we convert a decimal to a binary code?

 Follow the slideshow below.

-How do we convert from decimal to binary?
-Follow the animation below.
 {.fixme} make this design more consistent with the rest of Mathigon

     x-slideshow